 Low-code platforms was a buzz word among big companies last year.
 In fact, in 2016, big players like Google, Microsoft, Oracle, SalesForce staked their claim in this market segment through acquisitions and organic product launches.
 However, what are these low-code platforms?

 Low-code platforms are app development platforms that allow you to build your apps faster with minimum coding.
 These low-code platforms have been in existence for some time now.
-They initially sprang up as just auto code generation tools but has evolved since then into enterprise-grade app development platforms covering the entire app delivery.
+They initially sprang up as just-auto code generation tools but have evolved since then into enterprise-grade app development platforms covering the entire app delivery.
 Modern low-code platforms speed up the entire app delivery process from requirements to go-live.
 Some critical areas in app delivery cycle that get optimized in low-code platforms include the following:

 Of late a new breed of platforms, akin to low-code platforms, have sprung up.
 They are called the No-code platforms.
 What are they?
 Are they any different from low-code platforms?
 Are they one and the same?

-However, what if the company employed a team of developers who built an UI widget library based on the company’s approved design template and is made available out-of-the-box in the platform itself.
-Then app building becomes a no-code experience.
+However, what if the company employed a team of developers who built a UI widget library based on the company’s approved design template and is made available out-of-the-box in the platform itself.
+Then app-building becomes a no-code experience.

 There could be many scenarios in which a low-code platform can start acting like a no-code development platform.
 Some of the broad categories include: